RemiEven/miam/backend/readme.md

 - docker with bare exec
     - seems difficult since we use cgo. alpine is probably the best here
 - lint
+- go 1.12

+# See what's going on in the database

+sqlitebrowser and boltBrowser can be used